Jump to navigation

 The Division of Youth Services (DYS) is responsible for State operated detention and for privately contracted staff-secure detention.
 Five State owned and operated youth centers serve only detention youth; the Gilliam Youth Services Center in Denver, the Adams Youth Services Center in Brighton, the Pueblo Youth Services Center in Pueblo, the Spring Creek Youth Services Center in Colorado Springs and the Marvin W. Foote Youth Services Center in Englewood.
 Three secure State operated youth centers are multi-purpose, serving detained and committed youth.
 These three youth centers include the Platte Valley, Grand Mesa, and the Mount View Youth Services Center.

-Two of the DYS secure youth centers, Lookout Mountain Youth Services Center and Zebulon Pike Youth Services Center, serve committed youth exclusively.
+Four of the DYS secure youth centers, Aspire Youth Services Center, Golden Peak Youth Services Center, Summit Youth Services Center and Zebulon Pike Youth Services Center, serve committed youth exclusively.
 These programs are designed to treat the highest risk, highest need committed males.
 The Division also operates four multi-purpose youth centers that, in addition to acting as juvenile detention centers, provide longer term treatment to committed youth.